 Mociun Halo Ring

-This Old European cut features a round diamond center stone with a diamond halo in a shape that almost looks like a sun.
-The yellow gold band keeps this delicate, feminine, and unique.
+This old European-cut features a round diamond center stone with a diamond halo in a shape that almost looks like a sun.
+The yellow gold band keeps the ring delicate, feminine, and unique.

 Jadetrau Bridal Round Halo